-To assist students who require more personalized or longer-term support than can be provided by the Residential College Math and Science Tutoring program, the Science and Quantitative Reasoning Center also administers a Science and QR Tutoring program.
+To assist students who require more personalized or longer-term support, the Center for Teaching and Learning also administers a Science and QR Tutoring program.
 This program provides individual tutoring to undergraduates in the full range of science and quantitative disciplines, including economics.
 Any student enrolled in Yale College who is experiencing academic difficulty in a course, as confirmed by the instructor, is eligible for up to ten hours of tutoring per course each term free of charge.
-Further information is available at each residential college dean’s office, at the Science and Quantitative Reasoning Center, and on the Center's Web site.
+Further information is available at each residential college dean’s office and on the CTL Web site.

 Resource Office on Disabilities

-Current and prospective students with disabilities are encouraged to contact the Resource Office on Disabilities in person at 35 Broadway (rear entrance), room 222, or by mail to Resource Office on Disabilities, Yale University, P.O.
-Box 208305, New Haven, CT 06520-8305.
-Voice callers may reach staff at 432-2324 or 432-2325.
-Further information is available on the Resource Office Web site.
+Current and prospective students with disabilities are encouraged to contact the Resource Office on Disabilities to schedule a meeting with staff at 35 Broadway (rear entrance), room 222.
+Inquiries can be made by mail to Resource Office on Disabilities, Yale University, P.O.
+Box 208305, New Haven, CT 06520-8305, or by phone at (203) 432-2324.
+Additional information is available on the Resource Office Web site.

 Simultaneous Award of the Bachelor’s and Master’s Degrees